 - Clinical Development – Innovation and MTA at the Centre for Innovative Medical Technology

 - Clinical IT

-- Economy and Planning
+- The Department of Finance and Planning

 As a result, Digital Vision designed a special phone cover, which clearly signalled the phone being a work tool.
-The new covers were implemented in October 2019, where the personnel at bed unit S1 got access to mobile phones for using the Cetrea system and the MyMedCards app among other things, giving easy access to relevant clinical instructions and guides.
+The new covers were implemented in October 2019, where the personnel at bed unit S1 got access to mobile phones using the Cetrea system and the MyMedCards app, among other things, giving easy access to relevant clinical instructions and guides.

 The latter makes it possible to cut a workflow by replacing the whiteboard, which previously showed the overview of employees, securing reliable and updated information for the hospitalised patients.

 Cetrea is now also available on the new work phones of the department, giving employees easy access to information, regardless of whether they are near a screen or computer.

 The bed unit has since January 2020 been testing Measurelet Scale – a scale integrated with a tablet, which makes patients able to participate in their treatment.
 This is both more effective and comfortable than the previous solution, in which the patient had to carry the basin with its contents from the toilet to another room, where the nurse would weigh and describe it.